-Neil is a Senior Technician who leads the technical delivery of projects in our London office.
+Neil leads the technical delivery of projects in our London office.

 Having previously worked in an offsite manufacturing facility, Neil is a key member of the Stride Treglown Manufacture group.
 He is dedicated to improving the skills of colleagues by sharing his own knowledge of the emerging technologies associated with DfMA.